yem82/CV/README.md

 Makers has provided me with the tools to become a self-directed learner.

 During the course we had a day to learn any new language we desired.
 I chose Python and decided to challenge myself by test-driving a fizzbuzz program.
-I learnt how to do unit testing and write code to pass tests with python (unittest)
+I learnt how to do unit testing (unittest) and write code to pass tests with Python

 Another example of my quick learning was when I learnt how to use javascript to manipulate the DOM in the [Notes App](https://github.com/yem82/notes)